vijaythapa333/phpblog/README.md

 ## Instructions to Use
 1. Download or clone this project
+2. Create Database and Import the Database (Extract database from DB_ASMTBLOG.zip).
+3. Now, go to "config" folder and open constants.php
-2. Change urls from "localhost:81/" to "localhost/", if you have not changed port no. in XAMPP.
+4. Then, Change urls from "localhost:81/" to "localhost/", if you have not changed port no. in XAMPP.